CSIRO-enviro-informatics/addrmb11-linkset/README.md

 ## Repository Contents
-* [data00.ttl.gz](data00.ttl.gz) - this Linkset’s main data file.
+* [data.ttl.gz](data.ttl.gz) - this Linkset’s main data file.
 It is a compressed RDF turtle file
 * [header.ttl](header.ttl) - this Linkset’s data.ttl header information, stored separately for ease of access
 * [example-data.ttl](example-data.ttl) - 10 Statements from the Linkset for ease of access, in RDF (turtle) format, as per the main data file
   * [example-data.csv](example-data.csv) - 10 Statements from the Linkset for ease of access, in simple CSV format